Brain training for the spine: a new way to fight nerve pain?

 Summary

-This study tests whether training people to change a spinal reflex can reduce neuropathic pain after spinal cord injury.
-Fifteen participants will undergo about 50 sessions over 6.5 months.
-The goal is to see if this behavioral approach can lower pain and improve sensation.
+This study tests whether training a spinal reflex can reduce neuropathic pain in people with spinal cord injury.
+Fifteen participants will undergo about 50 sessions of reflex training over 6.5 months.
+The goal is to see if changing this reflex can lower pain and improve sensation.

 Get updates